-Our capital expenditures were \$8.4 million, \$8.8 million, \$5.4 million and \$3.0 million in 2018 and 2019, and for the six months ended June 30, 2019 and 2020, respectively.
-We have currently budgeted approximately \$10.0 million for capital expenditures in 2020.
+Our capital expenditures were \$8.4 million and \$8.8 million in 2018 and 2019, respectively.
+We have currently budgeted approximately \$11.0 million for capital expenditures in 2020.
 The planned increase in capital expenditures for 2020 is for additional manufacturing equipment to increase capacity and improve efficiency in our manufacturing operations, tooling costs required for new products, including new products following our acquisitions of Elgato, Origin and SCUF, and infrastructure and information technology investments.